Timo Weiland: Biography

 Timo Weiland was born in Omaha, Nebraska, and raised in Jacksonville, Florida.
 Weiland studied economics, Spanish literature, and business management at Vanderbilt University before moving to the fashion and design industry.
 When he graduated in 2006, he worked as a corporate analyst in investment banking for Deutsche Bank Securities, Inc. in New York City.
 In that same year, Weiland founded TIMO!, a collection of graphic wallets.

 In 2009, Weiland co-founded a brand and business development consulting firm for startups.
 It was through this consulting venture that he met his business partner, Alan Eckstein.
 Weiland co-founded the clothing brand Timo Weiland with Alan Eckstein and Donna Kang.

-Weiland, creative director of the Timo Weiland brand, and Eckstein, design director, climbed up the DJ circuit under the stage name "Timo+Alan" and performed at New York City hotspots such as the Soho Grand Hotel, the Red Egg, The Brooklyn Museum, and The Met.
+Weiland, creative director of the Timo Weiland brand, and Eckstein, design director, climbed up the DJ circuit under the stage name "Timo+Alan" and have performed at New York City hotspots such as the Soho Grand Hotel, the Red Egg, The Brooklyn Museum, The Met, The Museum of Arts and Design, Jumpin Jack’s, David H. Koch Theater, and the Lincoln Center.

 In the summer of 2018, Weiland cofounded The Lead, a vertical media company designed to help fashion and lifestyle retailers find business opportunities in the technology market.
 The Lead serves as a "bridge" between the fashion and technology communities by organizing events and producing a quarterly publication.

+In January 2023, Weiland participated in a $2.5 million seed round for Brooklyn-based coffee concentrate startup, Explorer.